 Resource Management: influence and conflict, financial management, business planning, business cases, professional issues, HR policy.

-Risk Management: principles and theories, history of risk management, the risk management process, risk management tools, influences on risk management.
+Risk Management: principles and theories, history of risk management, the risk management process, risk management tools and influences on risk management.

 40 credits at level 6 or 7.